The First Sunday of Lent [C]

 Deuteronomy 26:4-10 + Romans 10:8-13 + Luke 4:1-13

-Everyone who wants to take God’s call to holiness seriously is invited to follow Christ as He leads us to the Father.
-But since each of us leads a different life—in a unique vocation, each with its own set of circumstances—each is a different path through the desert.
-Nonetheless, on each path, in every life and in the face of every temptation, Christ walks with us through the power of the Holy Spirit.
+Everyone who wants to take God’s call to holiness seriously is invited to follow Christ.
+But since each of us leads a different life—through a particular vocation with unique circumstances—each walks a different path through this spiritual desert.
+Nonetheless, each path leads through the same desert, and it is Christ who leads each of us.

 There are three stages by which Jesus leads His disciple through the desert.
 The first stage is the simplest and perhaps easiest: the sacrifice of material things, which we practice in our fasting.
 Each of us must learn how to resist the temptation to live our lives by “bread alone”.
 This doesn’t necessarily mean owning nothing—like monks or nuns—but it does mean not being attached to our belongings.
 By detaching ourselves from things, fasting increases our self-control and freedom.

 The second stage through the desert is the sacrifice of power and control over others, which is what we practice through almsgiving.
 There are many ways in which we, like Christ, are called to exercise power authentically (for example, with money and positions of authority), and we face temptations to abuse that power.
 At this second level of sacrifice, it can take us longer to be honest with ourselves and face up to our sins.
 But by detaching ourselves from control over others, almsgiving increases our self-control and freedom.

 The third stage through the desert is the final stage: the end stage.
 This stage, which we sometimes simply call “prayer”, is underestimated.
 Authentic prayer means sacrificing our life to a God who doesn’t always give us the answers we feel we need.